Do I have Parkinson’s disease?

 First, let us understand how normal movement works: The front of the head is the part that decides to make a movement – this is our free “will”.
 Then the mid-portion of the brain (above your ears) sends the signal to execute this movement.

-The substaita nigra is an important part of this circuitry.
+The substantia nigra is an important part of this circuitry.
 It is located at the back of the head, just above the neck.
 It produces a chemical called “Dopamine” – remember the name of this chemical, it is very very important: “Dopamine”.

 - Uncontrolled shaking or TREMOR